bellentuck/dsp/03-command_line.md

 ```
 > >

-> > As a final note, `X | xargs Y` is not a more redundant form of `X | Y`. `xargs` makes it possible to "batch" arguments together, thereby avoiding "Argument list too long" messages on older kernels for long command lines.
+> > As a final note, `X | xargs Y` is not always a more redundant form of `X | Y`. `xargs` makes it possible to "batch" arguments together, thereby avoiding "Argument list too long" messages on older kernels for long command lines.
 And `xargs` is useful when wanting to both know what the output contents from `X` are and be able to execute a new command, `Y`, on them (e.g., for directory listings).

 ---